 I turned toward her—thoughts still lost in the deepening dusk—but couldn’t meet her gaze.

 “Close your eyes.”

-I did.
-Then I felt soft, warm, lips on mine, the press of Diane’s growing belly and a one-armed hug that pulled me close.
+I did, and soft, warm lips touched mine.
+Then Diane’s growing belly pressed against me, and a one-armed hug pulled me close.
 I opened my eyes.
-She held a sprig of mistletoe over my head then lowered it to put both arms around me.
-I squeezed her tight feeling the fullness of stomach and breasts, of motherhood and strength.
-Then another hug from two smaller arms this time that wrapped around my waist.
-Looking down I saw Anna, face tilted up, her grin dialed to 10x power as she hugged us both.
+She held a sprig of mistletoe over my head and then lowered it to put both arms around me.
+I squeezed her tight, feeling the fullness of her stomach and breasts… of motherhood and strength.
+Then another hug from two smaller arms wrapped around my waist this time.
+Looking down, I saw Anna, face tilted up, her grin dialed to 10x power as she hugged us both.

 “I love you, Daddy.”